-- 1. To formulate business plan, investment plan, and annual budget plan for approval by the Executive Committee and/or the Board of Directors. - 2.
-To operate the Company's business in compliance with the law, the Company's objectives, Articles of Association, and Code of Conduct, including the Board of directors' resolutions with honest and for the Company's benefit. - 3.
-To be responsible for the overall management and to deliberate all the Company's policies to achieve the preset objectives and within the policy, business plan and budget plan approved by the Board of Directors. - 4.
+- 1. To formulate business plan, investment plan, and annual budget plan for approval by the Management Committee and/or the Board of Directors. - 2.
+To operate the Company's business in compliance with the law, the Company's objectives, Articles of Association, and Code of Conduct, including the Board of Directors' resolutions with honest and for the Company's benefit. - 3.
+To be responsible for the overall management and to deliberate all the Company's policies to achieve the preset objectives as per the policy, business plan and budget plan approved by the Board of Directors. - 4.
 To approve an execution or payment according to the Company's authorization regulations or annual budget approved by the Board of Directors. - 5.
 To recruit, hire, transfer, reshuffle, suspend or terminate employment of any executives or employees and to stipulate scope of roles and responsibilities as well as appropriate remuneration.
-For the positions equivalent to Senior Vice President or higher to report to the Board of Directors, while for the positions equivalent to the Internal Audit Department executives, the proceeding shall be made with the Audit Committee's consideration. - 6.
-To appoint respective authorized persons to sign the Company's document in the areas of accounting, finance, purchase, production, sales and general management, as well as other important document. - 7.
-To set, change, revise or cancel any rules, regulations, order, announcement, punishment measures and internal control systems for use as guideline for all employees and to enable the internal management to be executed as per the Company's policies. - 8.
-To appoint advisors in various aspects significant to the operations for the best benefits of the Company.
+For the positions equivalent to Senior Vice President or higher, it shall be reported to the Board of Directors, while for the positions equivalent to the Internal Audit Department executives, the proceeding shall be made with the Audit Committee's consideration. - 6.
+To appoint respective authorized persons to sign the Company's documents in the areas of accounting, finance, purchase, production, sales and general management, as well as other important documents. - 7.
+To set, change, revise or cancel any rules, regulations, orders, announcements, punishment measures and internal control systems for use as guideline for all employees and to enable the internal management to be executed as per the Company's policies.

+- 8. To appoint advisors in various aspects significant to the operations for the best benefits of the Company.
 The CEO is empowered to appoint attorney(s) to file lawsuit or defend case related to the Company. - 9.
 To assign person(s) to perform task on his/her behalf as deemed appropriate.
 Such authorization can be terminated, changed or modified. - 10.
 To report the Company's performance, progress of any projects and financial status to the Board of Directors. - 11.
 To perform other works assigned by the Board of Directors.

-In case that the CEO or other persons with possible conflict of interest, the CEO shall have no right to approve such matter.
+In case that the CEO or any person who may has conflict of interest with the Company, the CEO shall have no right to approve such matter.